-Clerks are required to log when they have completed all of the listed clinical presentations and tasks.
+Clerks are required to log when they have completed all the listed clinical presentations and tasks.
 Please note that there are some clinical presentations that they will likely not see during their rotation as they are rare.
-The points of listing (and logging) them is to ensure that they read about these and/or discuss them with you, their preceptor.
+The points of listing (and logging) them is to ensure that they read about these and/or discussed them with you, their preceptor.
 If they do not manage to see a case in relation to one of the problems listed, they can review the virtual patients on LearnFM.
 Once they have read around the topic and/or discussed this with you, they may log this as completed.
 Furthermore, if they have had that experience in another rotation then they may check off the activity.
-Note the specific NEW element of learning about Goals of Care discussions discussed elsewhere in the manual.